-B2.11-2 The following are restricted discretionary activities in the Residential Zone:
+The following are restricted discretionary activities in the Residential Zone:

-- a) any activity that would otherwise be a permitted activity, but which fails to comply with any one or more of the standards for that rule in the Residential Zone or the general rules and standards as stated above; - b) any building\ which does not comply with building\ setback from a road^ boundary\, provided that the building\ does not exceed: - c) maximum wall height\ of 2.4 metres; - d) maximum overall building\ height\ of 3.5 metres; or - e) maximum building\ length of 9 metres. - f) community facilities\; - g) marae\; - h) Relocated buildings\; - i) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard; - j) Mast used for amateur radio communication activities, exceeding 15 metres but less than 20 metres mast height.
+a) any activity that would otherwise be a permitted activity[^], but which fails to comply with any one or more of the standards for that rule in the Residential Zone or the general rules and standards as stated above;

-B2.11-3 The matters over which the Council will exercise its discretion are:
+b) any building^{} which does not comply with building^{} setback from a road^ boundary^{}, provided that the building^{} does not exceed:

+- i. maximum wall height of 2.4 metres;

+- ii. maximum overall building height of 3.5 metres; or

+- iii. maximum building length of 9 metres.

+- c) community facilities;

+- d) marae;

+- e) Relocated buildings;

+f) co-location of masts, radio and telecommunications equipment where the height exceeds the permitted activity standard;

+g) Mast used for amateur radio communication activities, exceeding 15 metres but less than 20 metres mast height.

-- a) the effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliances; - b) in relation to buildings\ that do not comply with building\ setback from a road^ boundary\: - the effect of the proposal on the safety, efficiency, or convenience of any adjoining road^ or footpath; and - the effect of the building's\ location on opportunities for access to the rear of the site. - c) in relation to contaminated or potentially contaminated sites\: - the nature of the activities known by Council to have previously been carried out on that site\; - the nature of the proposed activity and its potential impact on the hazard; and - human health and safety.
+a) the effect of the particular non-compliance on the environment, including the cumulative or combined effect of non-compliances;

+b) in relation to buildings that do not comply with building setback from a road^ boundary:

+i. the effect of the proposal on the safety, efficiency, or convenience of any adjoining road^ or footpath; and d) in relation to activities on land subject to natural hazards[^], this will be assessed with reference to the hazards section of this Plan.

+- ii. the effect of the building's location on opportunities for access to the rear of the site. - c) in relation to contaminated or potentially contaminated sites: - i. the nature of the activities known by Council to have previously been carried out on that site; - ii. the nature of the proposed activity and its potential impact on the hazard; and - iii. human health and safety.

-- d) in relation to activities on land subject to natural hazards^, this will be assessed with reference to the hazards section of this Plan. - e) in relation to relocated buildings: - the design and appearance of the exterior of the building\ having regard to the quality and character of buildings and amenity in the immediate locality; - the location of the building\ on land subject to natural hazards which will be assessed with reference to the hazards section of this Plan; - the resultant end use of the relocated building\. - f) In relation to co-location of masts, radio and telecommunications equipment: - The effects of the height of the structure in the amenity values of the area adjacent to the proposed location of the activity. - g) In relation to masts used for amateur radio communication activities: - Whether the applicant is a licensed amateur radio operator; - The effect on the amenity of directly adjoining neighbours, in relation to the increase in mast height above 15 metres; - The effect of the location of that section of the mast above 15 metres on the amenity of habitable rooms on directly adjoining neighbouring properties. - h) in the case of any new marae\ or community facility\: - visual impacts; - transportation effects, including the safety and efficiency on the transportation networks; - noise; and - site\ coverage\.
+- e) in relation to relocated buildings: - i. the design and appearance of the exterior of the building having regard to the quality and character of buildings and amenity in the immediate locality; - ii. the location of the building on land subject to natural hazards which will be assessed with reference to the hazards section of this Plan; - iii. the resultant end use of the relocated building. - f) In relation to co-location of masts, radio and telecommunications equipment: - i.
+The effects of the height of the structure in the amenity values of the area adjacent to the proposed location of the activity. - g) In relation to masts used for amateur radio communication activities: - i.
+Whether the applicant is a licensed amateur radio operator; - ii.
+The effect on the amenity of directly adjoining neighbours, in relation to the increase in mast height above 15 metres; - iii.
+The effect of the location of that section of the mast above 15 metres on the amenity of habitable rooms on directly adjoining neighbouring properties. - h) in the case of any new marae or community facility: - i. visual impacts; - ii. transportation effects, including the safety and efficiency on the transportation networks; - iii. noise; and - iv. site coverage.